pnnl/ruleset-checking-tool/docs/ruleset_functions/get_primary_secondary_loops.md

     - Check if HVAC system has chilled water coil: `if hvac.cooling_system.chilled_water_loop:`

-      - Save chilled water loop that serves cooling systems to CHW coil loop array to get all loops connected to cooling coils: `chw_coil_loop_array.append(hvac.cooling_system.chilled_water_loop)` (Note XC, need to include zonal cooling coil as well once the schema is updated)
+      - Save chilled water loop that serves cooling systems to CHW coil loop array (array for all loops connected to cooling coils): `chw_coil_loop_array.append(hvac.cooling_system.chilled_water_loop)`

+  - For each zone in building segment: `for zone in building_segment.zones:`

+    - For each terminal in zone: `for terminal in zone.terminals:`

+      - Check if cooling source is chilled water: `if terminal.cooling_source == "CHILLED_WATER":`

+        - Save chilled water that serves terminal to CHW coil loop array (array for all loops connected to cooling coils): `chw_coil_loop_array.append(terminal.cooling_from_loop)`

 - For each fluid loop in RMR: `for fluid_loop in RMR.RulesetModelInstance.fluid_loops:`